Skills in Demand visa (SID), Subclass 482

 - Benefits for Employers

-It is expected that the Skills in Demand Visa will have a three-tiered system based on salary and occupation:
+The Skills in Demand visa has a three-tiered system based on salary and occupation:

 1) Specialist Skills Pathway

-- The Specialist Skills Pathway may be open to any occupation except trades workers, machinery operators, drivers, and labourers.
+- The Specialist Skills Pathway is open to any occupation except trades workers, machinery operators, drivers, and labourers.

 - The Department of Home Affairs commits to an average fast-tracked 7-day processing time